DURATION

 Hiking

 Cocooned by pristine savannah, medicinal forests and mist-draped mountains, you'll awake to the sound of nature.
-Today, you'll join the indigenous leader of the Vedda people for an extraordinary cultural experience among pristine forest teeming with wildlife.
-Hike amidst exotic flora, hear the calls of rare birds, and catch glimpses of elusive creatures.
+Today, you'll join the indigenous leader of the Vedda people for an extraordinary experience among pristine forest teeming with wildlife.
+Hike amidst exotic flora, hear the calls of rare birds, and catch glimpses of elusive creatures including wild elephants.
 The Vedda people have lived, foraged and hunted in this region for centuries, so are adept at navigating the dense jungle, and they will provide valuable insight into the natural history and cultural heritage of this remote corner of Sri Lanka.
 Take a refreshing dip in a cool stream, a welcome respite from the tropical heat, before enjoying a traditional meal cooked on-site by members of the community.
 You'll then head back to your lavish glamping spot for the night.

 Day 5